Animal Care Factsheets

 Animal care and use personnel with certain health conditions may be at a significantly high risk of acquiring a zoonoses or an infection if he/she has a compromised immune system or is pregnant.

-Information for Immunocompromised Individuals and Pregnant Women.pdf133.72 KB
+Information for Immunocompromised and Pregnant Individuals.pdf138.25 KB

 Occupational Exposure to Hormones in Animal Facilities